-There are various types of pre-employment tests wherein each one is associated with a very specific need.
+There are various types of pre-employment tests wherein each one is associated with a particular need.
 Some tests are designed to test a person’s physical abilities.
 Others can be used to measure an individual’s mental prowess.
-For some tests, the intent is to identify if the person is harmless whereas for some tests, the intent is to determine if the person is capable of conforming to a set of behavioral expectations.
-But when it comes to it, at the end, all these tests can be typically clubbed into 3 major categories:
+For some tests, the intent is to identify if the person is harmless, whereas, for some tests, the goal is to determine if the person is capable of conforming to a set of behavioral expectations.
+But when it comes to it, in the end, all these tests can be typically clubbed into three major categories:

 Skill testing is the objective process of assessing the job-related skills of the candidate.
 Skill tests measure a candidate’s ability to apply skills while working on a particular job.